-Facebook groups (Note: Some of the groups maybe closed groups, meaning you should ask to join and the administrator needs to approve the request)
+Facebook groups are also a very popular way of apartment hunting in Israel.
+See below a few groups that may be helpful.
+Please note: some of the groups maybe closed groups (meaning you should ask to join and the administrator needs to approve the request).